This page describes my homemade sequencer. It controls the different components of my EME station.

 between each event.
 I've added overvoltage

-protection on all control ports.
+protection on port1 - port3.
 It was necessary to move the LED

-D10 (on the W6PQL PCB) to a small Veroboard because D10 was on
+D10 (on the W6PQL PCB) to a small Veroboard because D10 was constantly on

-during RX.
-This was caused by the low voltage (0.7 V) at the base of T1.
+during RX (caused by a low voltage at the base of T1).

 The "W6PQL Relay Sequencer" has an unused 4th output (Event4).
 This output can be used for enabling a transceiver.